silvae86/silvae86.github.io/_posts/2022-03-10-my-history-with-mac-computers.md

 ## 2007 - Trying Mac OS X on a budget: Hackintosh!

 I made my switch to the Mac around 2008, while I was still an MSc. student of Informatics Engineering.
 First, I started by trying to convert my back-then desktop computer into a *Hackintosh* running 10.5 Leopard.
 Looking back, it was a terrible choice of hardware, since only Intel could run reliably back then.
 This ended up playing in my favor in the long term, since I had to start getting acquainted with command line tools and the Unix-way of doing things.
-At the time it meant working with the Terminal, editing and writing Bash Scripts and understanding `.plist` files.
+At the time it meant working with the Terminal, editing and writing BASh Scripts and understanding `.plist` files.

 {:.float-img-right}
 ![Work setup at home, circa 2009](/assets/images/post-images/2022-03-10-my-history-with-mac-computers/workroom.JPG)<br>*Home setup, circa 2009.
 At the bottom left, my first Hackintosh running on an AMD64 3000+ CPU.
 Under the table below the printer, a Linux server cobbled together from old parts.*

 Kernel panics were frequent, but it was all worth it when it finally booted up.
 The shadows looked amazing, and using [Adium](http://adium.im), the native Mac cross-platform messaging app for the first time is an experience that I will not forget.
-I had no money to actually buy a Mac, but one that was sure that one day I would own my very own Mac laptop.
-I figure that I would give up on the ability to play some games in exchange for a superior work machine.
+I had no money to buy a real Mac, but now I was sure that I wanted my own Mac laptop, even if that meant giving up on playing games in exchange for a superior work machine.

 ## 2008 - The first Macbook Pro

 In 2009 my parents got me my first Mac laptop at a great discount, when the Unibody ones started coming in.
 It was an [Early 2008 MacBook Pro A1260](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-2-duo-2.4-15-early-2008-penryn-specs.html) model that came with 10.5 Leopard, and I absolutely loved it.
-By this time, Windows XP ruled the classrooms, and a glowing Apple logo on the back of a computer lid was a rare sight in Portuguese university classrooms---at least outside of a Fine Arts class, where Macs where greatly praised for their tight integration with the Adobe create suite.
-The screen on that MacBook Pro was colourful, vibrant and high-resolution (1400x900), resulting in a better viewing experience than on my previous Windows computer, which capped out at (1280x720).
+By this time, Windows XP was the most widely used OS.
+A glowing Apple logo on the back of a computer lid was a rare sight in Portuguese university classrooms---at least outside of a Fine Arts class, where Macs where greatly praised for their tight integration with the Adobe creative suite.
+The screen on that MacBook Pro was colourful, vibrant and high-resolution (1400x900), resulting in a better viewing experience than on my previous Windows computer, which capped out at 1280x720.

 By that time, most students like myself were using Windows XP as their main OS (after all, we were students and needed to play games) and Linux was the OS of choice for those subjects where UNIX was required.
 On PCs of the time it was common to have to dim the screen to the minimum and cut down CPU clock using [RMClock](https://cpu.rightmark.org/products/rmclock.shtml) if you wanted it to last throughout a 2 hour class.